opsfolio/docs.opsfolio.com/src/content/docs/surveilr/disciplines/software-engineer.md

 | HostName_2 | react-code-quality-reference-project | mocha --reporter     | npm test -- --reporter=mocha-junit |

-## E2E Testing
+### E2E Testing

 A company's policy might state: **"All Software engineers/developers across all the projects must have a consistent code e2e testing process."** This policy can be broken down into the following requirements:

 - All developers who use ReactJS as programming language must use Playwright as the e2e testing tools.

+#### Using `surveilr` for Policy Compliance and Evidence Capture
-The next step is to use `surveilr` to [ensure compliance](/surveilr/disciplines/software-engineer#ensuring-compliance) with this policy, and utilize SQL to query the generated [RSSD](/surveilr/reference/concepts/resource-surveillance) for compliance proofs, as shown below:
+The next step is to use `surveilr` to ensure compliance with these policies by [gathering evidence](/surveilr/disciplines/software-engineer#capturing-compliance-evidence-with-surveilr).
+After gathering evidence, `surveilr` captures the machine's operating system information and stores it in the [device](/surveilr/reference/db/surveilr-state-schema/device) table.

-### SQL Query for Verification of Packages Installation
+#### SQL Query for Verification of Packages Installation Compliance

 ```sql
 SELECT